-I arrived at Heathrow around 8:30pm and went straight to my friend’s apartment where I was going to stay for the next few nights.
+I arrived at Heathrow around 8:30pm and went straight to a friend’s apartment where I was going to stay for the next few nights.
 By the time I reached her flat it was around 10:30pm and all I had energy for (after a 14 hour flight) was a shower and bed.

 Sandeman’s Walking Tour

-We walked around for approximately 3.5 hours and walked to sites like Trafalgar Square, Buckingham Palace, Picadilly Circus, Big Ben and Westminster Abbey.
+We walked around for approximately 3.5 hours and walked to sites like Trafalgar Square, Buckingham Palace, Picadilly Circus, Big Ben, and Westminster Abbey.

 Portobello Markets, Kensington Palace & Scones at Covent Garden

-The following day being the start of the weekend I was taken around to a few places by my friend who was kind enough to host me!
+The following day being the start of the weekend I was taken around to see a few sights, and we also made a quick stop to find the Tardis!

-Platform 9 3/4 & Punting at Cambridge
+Platform 9 ¾ & Punting at Cambridge

-My 7msq hotel room
+My 7m2 hotel room

-I decided to go minimal, with a teeny tiny 7msq room (shared toilets and shower) at the St Athans Hotel.
+Yep, that’s right.
+With hotel prices in London being so painfully high I decided to go super minimal, with a teeny tiny 7m2 room (shared toilets and shower) at the St Athans Hotel.
 After all, I was by myself and didn’t need very much space.